RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 3.md

 Answer: D

-### Question 2 - Lin wants to allow her users to use existing credentials provided by a third- party identity provider when they access her service.
-What element will she have to provide from the  following list?
+### Question 2 - Lin wants to allow her users to use existing credentials provided by a third- party identity provider when they [access her service].
+What element will she have [to provide] from the  following list?
 A.	User IDs.
 B.	Authentication.
 C.	Authorization.